|Meeting Times:||Section 1: Monday and Wednesday, 9:00 – 10:50, Trinkle B6|

 There is a 10% per day late penalty on assignments that are not turned in on time.
 Final grades will not be rounded up, and no extra credit opportunities will be given on an individual basis.

 Lab assignments are always due by midnight of the day following the lab.
 So Monday lab assignments are due by midnight on Tuesday, and Wednesday labs are due by midnight on Thursday.

 This course is focused on building data structures and writing algorithms ourselves.
-As such, use of any data structures libraries in C++, such as the STL, is not allowed.
-Including any of the files in your program will result in points being deducted: string, sstream, algorithm, vector, deque, list, stack, queue, priority_queue, set, map.
+As such, some assignments will prohibit the use of certain built-in Java data structures such as ArrayList, Hashtable, etc. Use of these will result in loss of points on those assignments.

 The University provides the opportunity to provide grading feedback midway through the semester.
 This will take into account your score on the mid-term exam and the programming projects and lab exercises submitted up to that point.
 Any student receiving less than a 65% on either of these will receive a "U" for their mid-semester grade.
 If this happens to you, please don't hesitate to talk with me about how we can improve your performance in this class.